itsbrianhughes/p2p-lifecycle-simulator/README.md

 - How data flows across purchasing, warehouse, and accounting systems

 **This is not a toy demo.** It reflects the business logic, data structures, and operational discipline found in mid-market distributors, retailers, wholesalers, 3PLs, and importers.

 ---

+## Presales relevance (what this demonstrates)

+Solutions Engineers win trust by proving they understand the customer’s workflow—not just the product UI.

+This simulator demonstrates how real businesses prevent bad outcomes:
+- Overpayment
+- Duplicate invoices
+- Missing receipts
+- Price/quantity variances
+- “It shipped but accounting can’t pay it” chaos

+If you can explain **3-way match + exceptions** clearly, you can explain almost any business workflow clearly.

+---

+## Where integrations show up in this lifecycle

+Even without a specific ERP, the integration touchpoints are consistent:
+- PO creation (procurement system)
+- Shipment/ASN visibility (warehouse/logistics)
+- Receipt confirmation (inventory)
+- Invoice ingestion (AP / OCR / EDI / supplier portal)
+- Match + exception workflow (controls)
+- Payment + remittance (finance)

+This repo models the data flow so it’s easy to explain how systems should connect.

+---

+## Discovery questions this workflow maps to

+- What’s your source of truth for POs—ERP, procurement tool, or EDI?
+- Do you require receipts before invoice approval?
+- What are your tolerance thresholds (price/qty)?
+- Who resolves exceptions—AP, receiving, procurement, or vendors?
+- What’s the cost of a mismatch (chargebacks, late fees, delayed shipments)?

+---